commercialhaskell/stack/doc/faq.md

    This is a resource intensive build, so avoiding it improves performance.

 5. Stack uses `ghc-pkg` to identify the Cabal version it should use for the setup executable for a build.
-   The build output is stored in a directory `.stack-work/dist/Cabal-xxxxx` named for the Cabal version used to compile the setup executable.
+   The build output is stored in a directory `.stack-work/dist/Cabal-xxxxx` named for the boot version of Cabal corresponding to the GHC version..
    Together, this means it is only possible to know for sure which Cabal version ought to be used if the corresponding compiler is installed.

    This behaviour will change with stack 2.0.